 You can use a salt substitute or adjust the amount of salt to your taste.

-The pepper can be decreased, increased, or omitted.
+The black pepper can be decreased, increased, or omitted.

 When it comes to the celery seed, I recommend either using it or omitting it.
 I would not substitute celery salt.

 The great thing about making your own coleslaw dressing is it only takes about 5 minutes and you only need a bowl and a whisk or fork.
 Super simple.
 You can also use this same dressing for making a broccoli slaw or broccoli salad.